 - Some garages have a typical concrete floor, and it’ll stay wet for longer, which may interrupt your interior washing.

-If you’re detailing cars outside, you should also consider if you have some canopy for detailing or not.
+- If you’re detailing cars outside, you should also consider whether you have some canopy for detailing or not.
 Remember, the car shouldn’t be in direct sunlight when you’re washing the exterior.

 Condition of The Vehicle: